Uranium (nuclear) Basics

 Nuclear power plants use a certain type of uranium, U-235, as fuel because its atoms are easily split apart.
 Although uranium is about 100 times more common than silver, U-235 is relatively rare.

-Economically recoverable uranium deposits have been discovered primarily in the western United States, Australia, Canada, Central Asia, Africa, and South America.
 After uranium is mined, the U-235 must be extracted and processed before it can be used as a fuel.
-Mined uranium ore typically yields one to four pounds of uranium concentrate (U3O8 or yellowcake) per ton, or 0.05% to 0.20% U3O8.
+Mined uranium ore typically yields one to four pounds of uranium concentrate (U3O8 or yellowcake) per ton, or 0.05% to 0.20% yellowcake.